The PRIDE Awards

 - Body Award: This award is presented to a student who, while at Springfield College, has made an extraordinary contribution to improving the health and physical well-being of individuals at the College or in the surrounding community through cocurricular and extracurricular efforts.
 The recipient demonstrates the valuable impact that individuals can make in changing the places, organizations, and systems that touch the lives of people, whether at work or at play, and exemplifies the College's commitment to overall wellness and constructive, cooperative, community engagement.

-- Diversity Leadership Award: This award recognizes a student who best demonstrates sensitivity and commitment to differences reflected in race, ethnicity, gender, sexual orientation, and religion.
-The recipient of this award has demonstrated a unique ability to lead by reaching out to different groups of students enrolled at Springfield College.
+- John M. Wilson Diversity Leadership Award: The John M. Wilson Diversity Leadership Award recognizes a student who embodies the legacy of Mr. Wilson by demonstrating sensitivity and commitment to differences reflected in race, ethnicity, gender, sexual orientation, and religion.
+As the Director of Multicultural Affairs at Springfield College, John Wilson dedicated his life to working across differences towards mutual understanding and acceptance.
+The recipient of this award embodies his legacy by demonstrating a unique ability to lead by reaching out to different groups of students enrolled at Springfield College.
 This student has demonstrated a commitment to fostering a community that is safe and more inclusive for everyone.

 - Humanics Leader in Service: This award honors a student who has consistently committed to serving humanity and working toward the pursuit of social justice, and who has made lifestyle and career decisions consistent with the values gained from community service experiences.